Glen412710/U13A2_Glen/README.md

 The reason for this change because I only have a bit information about the company and with a lot of lorem underneath it, so I decided to replace the lorem with more proper information about the company.

+The next changes i had made was the pictures for the phone version centered.

+The reason for this change because the pictures for phone was off centered and out of place so i decided to center i use grid tutorials on how to use rows, columns & @media.

 #### color scheme

 The colors will have: